Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 On the Android tablet, tap its application icon to invoke Planar Infinity:

-When collecting a Run, the screen resembles this:
+When collecting a Run, the screen resembles this early rough sketch:

 The elements include the Status Bar, Tool Bar, Profile Chart, Grind Tickets, and Keypad Row in the lower right.